Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/event_scripts.md

 ### Hit events

-To change the knockback given, modify `orig_knock` on the hit character.
+To change the knockback given, change `orig_knock` on the hit character.

 You can disable the purple kill effect by setting `should_make_shockwave` to `false` on the hit character.